 Religion vs. Marijuana

 DJ Schanz is the director of the medical marijuana initiative campaign and says that the group bringing the lawsuit is not behaving like members of a church by using the language they did within the lawsuit.
-Schanz said the group "should be ashamed of themselves for calling sick and afflicted patients morally repugnant in their latest lawsuit."
+Schanz said the group "should be ashamed of themselves for calling sick and afflicted individuals morally repugnant in their latest lawsuit."

 The group began a lawsuit previously against the measure but withdrew it before the filing.
 The Church of Jesus Christ of Latter-day Saints also published a memo in May that opposed the medical marijuana measure.